SimformSolutionsPvtLtd/react-native-radial-slider/README.md

 # RadialSlider

 - RadialSlider has two different variants, default one and radial-circle-slider
-- RadialSlider can be used to select / set goal, vision, criteria, range etc
+- RadialSlider can be used to select / set goal, vision, range etc

 ## Default RadialSlider